 Storage disk 3 – 2GB,

 and Backup disk 4GB)

-Configure Windows 2008 R2 Failover Cluster in VMware workstation
+Configure Windows R2 Failover Cluster in VMware workstation/VirtualBox

 1) In the first cluster server, Open iSCSI initiator under administrative tools.
 Click Yes, if it asks to start the iSCSI service.

 2) Give FreeNAS VM IP address in Target and press Quick Connect.
 Let’s assume that the all 3 Windows servers (1 DC and 2 cluster nodes) and FreeNAS virtual machines can communicate via the network (It is one of the critical requirement).

 It will detect your target disks.
 Press Done.

 3) The disks will be shown as Inactive.
-Click on each target and press connect until all targets’ status show as connected.
+Click on each target and press connect until all targets show as connected.

 4) Go to Volumes and Devices tab, and press the Auto-Configure button.
-All targets will come as disks under this tab.
+All targets will be displayed as disks under this tab.